Updated May 19, 2019.

 - This item represents one month’s rent as a security deposit and your first month’s rent.

-- The low range represents the least expensive rent for the smallest size Park and the high range is the most expensive rent for the largest size Park.
+- The low range in each table represents the least expensive deposit for a Park of the size described in the applicable Chart, and the high range is the most expensive deposit for a Park of that size.

-- The initial investment assumes you will rent.
+- The initial investment assumes you will rent the premises for your Park.
 If you purchase the property, your initial expenses will dramatically increase.

-- When a site has been selected by you and approved by Sky Zone in writing, you will contract with a Sky Zone Franchise Group approved architect who will provide you with a preliminary layout and suggestions for the design of a typical Park and then a full set of design plans.
-You will then need the services of a local licensed architect to detail the layout into construction plans.
+- When a site has been selected by you and approved by Sky Zone in writing, you will select a licensed architect that meets Sky Zone’s standards or has been approved by it who will provide you with a preliminary layout and suggestions for the design of a typical Park and then a full set of design plans.
 You will pay for the local architect’s services directly.

 - This also includes the cost of a chain link fence and entrance platforms around the courts which can be installed by a local contractor.